chaimtime/chaimtime.github.io/_posts/2024-12-04-i-need-a-belt.markdown

 I originally planned to lose 100lbs by Thanksgiving.
 In July.
 Just three months, down 55lbs, I made a declaration that If I could lose 100lbs by Thanksgiving, I would want to celebrate.
 You can’t celebrate with food, so I said, I want to buy that belt.
 Not just any belt, but something so over the top  that it will have a story to it.
 Make this purchase an experience.
 My 40th birthday is 10 days after Thanksgiving, so let this belt purchase be the culminating experience of my journey.

-If you want to help me celebrate this journey, and you can afford it, can you chip in and help me buy my belt.
-Not just any belt, but a high-end designer belt.
-Something with a story that I will always remember.
-Again, only if you can afford it.

 # Before